 Through the global, interconnected Atlantic Fellows programs, Fellows collaborate to understand and address root causes of pressing problems.
 These include socio-economic and racial inequality; barriers to full participation in democracy; the social determinants of health and access to quality care.

-Each of the six Atlantic Fellows programs is distinct and grounded in its local context.
+Each of the seven Atlantic Fellows programs is distinct and grounded in its local context.
 All programs start with a core fellowship experience, bringing together a cohort of 20 to 30 emerging leaders.
 All cohorts become part of the Atlantic Fellows’ connected community of changemakers, and receive ongoing support from the Atlantic Institute throughout their careers with opportunities to meet, learn from one another and connect with the global community of Fellows.

 Who Are the Atlantic Fellows?

 Atlantic Fellows are a global community of leaders— activists, artists, journalists, health professionals, entrepreneurs, researchers, teachers, lawyers, policymakers, and others—who collaborate to advance equity, opportunity and human dignity.